 Investigate ways that your company can do things faster at a reduced cost.
 Make sure your practices and procedures are up-to-date and look for streamlined processes.
 Incorporate energy-efficient lighting and cleaner ways to operate into the plan.
 Use software and new tools that will reduce the time to complete reporting and compiling information; this will help you reduce overhead costs.
 Make use of cloud services and other free software technologies that can be implemented easily and hassle-free.

 In difficult economic market times, we are all trying to do more with less.
 Maximum productivity from each employee is the goal.
 Identify or hire workers that can serve in multiple roles and eliminate downtime while they are waiting on another key task in the critical path of construction.

 Contractors love to build!
 Prior to getting that extra work or change order done, analyze the circumstances and why that change is occurring.
 Invest in a tightly controlled change order process to ensure that work done beyond the scope of the contract will be well-documented and approved prior to incurring additional costs.

 Construction materials can be purchased tax-free and then warehoused until needed for a construction contract.
 Transaction taxes are not due until they are transferred to the entity performing the construction, normally resulting in an immediate cash saving by delaying the payment of tax.
 A side benefit to a purchasing company may accrue to the contractor by allowing a more centralized approach to inventory management.

 Spend Money?
-Key employees need to be cared for and kept happily.
+Key employees need to be cared for and kept happy.
 Look at long-term compensation and retention programs to make sure that your key employees stay with you during tough times.
-Invest in safety programs and training tools for lowering workers compensation costs.
+Invest in safety programs and training tools for lowering workers' compensation costs.
 Sit down with employees and getting their opinions as to how overhead can best be trimmed.